PrefectHQ/prefect/docs/concepts/work-pools.md

 !!! tip "Work pools are like pub/sub topics"
     It's helpful to think of work pools as a way to coordinate (potentially many) deployments with (potentially many) agents through a known channel: the pool itself.
 This is similar to how "topics" are used to connect producers and consumers in a pub/sub or message-based system.
 By switching a deployment's work pool, users can quickly change the agent that will execute their runs, making it easy to promote runs through environments or even debug locally.

-In addition, users can control aspects of work pool behavior like how many runs the pool allows to be run concurrently or pausing delivery entirely.
+In addition, users can control aspects of work pool behavior, like how many runs the pool allows to be run concurrently or pausing delivery entirely.
 These options can be modified at any time, and any agent processes requesting work for a specific pool will only see matching flow runs.

 ### Work pool configuration